 - Ischaemic: When an artery in the brain becomes blocked due to a blood clot

-A stroke is a serious medical condition that can be life-threatening and requires urgent medical attention.
-After an individual has sustained a stroke, they are required by law to notify the RMS of their medical condition.
-Many drivers in NSW are unaware that they have a fundamental responsibility to inform the RMS of any medical condition or disability that may affect driving ability.
-For many people after a stroke, this notification is usually attended to by their treating specialist or GP, through the completion of the RMS medical ‘fitness to drive’ form.
-On this form, the doctor makes a clinical decision regarding the person’s functional capacity to return to driving.
-Once the RMS is made aware of the individual suffering a stroke, they notify the person (usually by post) of the requirement to have undergone an Occupational Therapy (OT) driving assessment, as recommended by their treating doctor.
-Usually, doctors allow for a 3–6 month time period after the stroke before recommending that the person completes the OT driving assessment.
+Driving after a stroke is a serious issue as this medical condition can be life-threatening and requires urgent medical attention, especially for those about to take the wheel.
+If a stroke incident occurs, they are required afterwards by law to notify the RMS of their medical condition.
+Many drivers in NSW are unaware that they have a fundamental responsibility to inform the RMS of any medical condition or disability that may affect their ability to operate a vehicle.
+For many people after experiencing an incident, this notification is usually attended to by their treating specialist or GP, through the completion of the RMS medical ‘fitness to drive’ form.
+On this form, the doctor makes a clinical decision regarding the person’s functional capacity to get back on the wheel.

 There are 4 potential outcomes of the Occupational Therapy Driving Assessment.